wqy0916/eu_ex/README.md

 `TRUECAPTCHA_APIKEY`: (optional) TrueCaptcha service to solve CAPTCHA.
 Its default value is TrueCaptcha demo api key, recommended to set to use your own.

  **Tips.** TrueCaptcha demo apikey is banned, so it's recommended to set to use your own.
+TrueCaptcha is currently closed for registration.
+When registering, the web page will show an error "PreSignUp failed with error Under Maintainance.".

 `AIRTABLE_API_KEY`: If you want to adopt `zapier mail parser + airtable` to get email PIN(login or renew), it's required.
 Otherwise it's optional.